 Tourists from 19 countries are currently charged a THB2,000 visa on arrival (VOA) fee although Tourism and Sports Minister Pipat Racthakitprakam has said that the waiver will only apply to Indian and Chinese tourists.
 It is believed that the move comes in the wake of incidents involving both Chinese and Indian tourists, which has caused a great deal of bad publicity back home.
 The Chinese market suffered the most with a 4.73% drop in the first half of the year, although Indian tourists rose by 24% during the same period.

 The move is likely to be met with dismay in some quarters, especially western tourists who feel that the Thai authorities unfairly treat them.
 With many western expats being forced to return home and many western tourists turning their back on Thailand, this could come as something of a kick in the proverbials.

-Chinese tourists usually visit Thailand as part of an organised tour.
-The hotels were they stay, the shows and shops which they are taken to, along with the restaurants that their guides choose all benefit, but they rarely spend money in any other local shops, restaurants or bars.
+Chinese tourists usually visit Thailand as part of an organized tour.
+The hotels where they stay, the shows and shops which they are taken to, along with the restaurants that their guides choose all benefit, but they rarely spend money in any other local shops, restaurants, or bars.
 Many bars and restaurant owners in Pattaya will be far from overjoyed at this move and will fail to see the benefits for their businesses.